Lee-Gihun/MEDIAR/README.md

   - CellPose : 608 images and labels containing about 70000 cells collected via internet searches for keywords such as cytoplasm, cellular microscopy, fluorescent cells and so on.
   - LiveCell : 5239 images containisng 1686352 individual cells that annotated by trained crowd sourcers from 8 distinct cell types.
 The dataset is splitted to 3188 training set, 539 validation set and 1512 test set.
   - DataScienceBowl 2018 : 841 images containing 37333 cells that annotated by a single expert and examined by the rest from 22 cell types, 15 image resolutions and five groups of visually similar images

+### **Testing steps**
+- **Ensemble Prediction with TTA** :  MEDIAR uses sliding-window inference with the overlap size between the adjacent patches as 0.6 and gaussian importance map.
+To predict the different views on the image, MEDIAR uses Test-Time Augmentation (TTA) for the model prediction and ensemble two models described in **Two-phase Pretraining and Fine-tuning**.

+- **Inference time** : MEDIAR conducts most images in less than 1sec and it depends on the image size and the number of cells, even with ensemble prediction with TTA.
+Detailed evaluation-time results are in the paper.

 ### **Augmentations**
 | Strategy  |      Class      |  Probability |